sf-wdi-19-20/staging-modules/w1_d3_3_control_flow_lab/README.md

 ###Workflow & Submission

 1. Create a repo for this lab.
-1. Start each exercise using snippets in the Sources tab of the Chrome Developer Tools.
+1. Start each exercise using snippets in the Sources tab of the Chrome Developer Tools ([snippet docs](https://developer.chrome.com/devtools/docs/authoring-development-workflow#snippets)).
 1. Test each snippet individually using at least 2 different inputs.
 1. Copy your snippets into individual files in your repo.
 Try making a commit for each one you complete.
 1. Push your work to a repo on your GitHub account.
 1. Submit the link to your github repo in the [homework submission form](https://docs.google.com/a/generalassemb.ly/forms/d/14rNXnDaq5X5Rvda-1BRZCl9YmkOoZzf7oxGBEZG_YJE/viewform).

 ###Exercise 1: Sing!

+Hint: Be mindful of infinite loops.
+They will crash your browser!

 2. Write code that console logs the "Bottles of beer on the wall" song: